FranciscoMoretti/mdcast/README.md

 Please ensure you have the required credentials and follow the respective links provided to retrieve them.

+#### Medium Tables with nice formatting (Optional)

+Medium does not support tables in markdown, so we need to use a gist to save the table content.
+GitHub gists provide a nice markdown table formatting.
+If not provided, the table will be saved as a markdown codeblock.

+- **GITHUB_TOKEN_MEDIUM_TABLES (Optional):** The GitHub token is required for the Medium client to create a gist and save the table content as a markdown file.
+You can obtain this token by following [this link](https://github.com/settings/tokens).

+You'll need to:

+1. Create a GitHub Personal Access Token (PAT) with gist scope at https://github.com/settings/tokens
+2. Add it to your .env file as GITHUB_TOKEN_MEDIUM_TABLES or similar

 ## Tags Configuration

 Each platform requires specific tag formats.
 You can configure tag mappings in your `mdcast.config.json` under the `tags_dictionary` field for each platform: